alexdean201/TestScoreGuide/scores/grade11ela.md

 ## What are the knowledge and skills the student is expected to learn in grade eleven English language arts/literacy?

 In grade eleven, students closely and critically read complex works of literature and informational texts.
 In writing and through class discussions, students interpret what they read and present analyses based on appropriate examples and evidence from the text.
 They assess the strength of an author’s or speaker’s points and assumptions based on evidence from the text.
 Additionally, students expand their literary and cultural knowledge by reading great classic and contemporary works representative of various time periods, cultures, and worldviews.
 High school students develop the skill, fluency, and concentration to produce high-quality writing, as well as the capacity to edit and improve their writing over multiple drafts.

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade eleven [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the grade eleven [Idaho Content Standards](http://sde.idaho.gov/academic/standards/) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2682–2795 {#desc-exceeded}
+### Standard Exceeded (Level 4): 2682–3032 {#desc-exceeded}

 The student exceeded the grade eleven standard for English language arts/literacy and is ready for future coursework.

-Early Assessment Program (EAP) Status: Ready for English college-level coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s
-California Assessment of Student Performance and Progress overall score indicates he or she is considered ready for English college-level work.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see how this status can help avoid the need for additional testing upon entering a CSU or CCC.

 - [Sample Item: Reading #1]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Exceeded_1.pdf)
 - [Sample Item: Reading #2]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Exceeded_2.pdf)